314-993-4045 ext. 263

 314-993-4045 ext.
 319

 Andy Chen joined the Burroughs faculty in 2016 and teaches seventh- and tenth-grade English.
-He also coaches girls basketball and is a faculty sponsor of the Asian Culture Club and The Review.
+He also coaches girls basketball and is the faculty sponsor of the Asian affinity group and The Review.
 Chen holds a bachelor’s degree in English from the University of Chicago and a master’s degree in creative writing from Washington University in St. Louis.
-He previously taught English and creative writing at WUSTL and was a tutor at Elite Academy in Glenview, Illinois.
-His poems and book reviews have appeared in various publications.
+He previously taught English and creative writing at WUSTL, and his poems and reviews have appeared in various publications.